Foreign weapons and equipment in the Georgian army

 In the last 10-15 years, increased attention has been paid to the direction of armored vehicles.
 So, several hundred HMMWV vehicles were received from the USA, in a protected and simple design.
 Turkish Cobra armored vehicles and American Cougar and MaxxPro were also purchased or supplied as part of the assistance.
 In addition to imported samples, Georgia independently produces armored cars of the Didgori series, made on foreign units.

-Self-propelled and towed artillery is still built on samples from the USSR / ATS, but there are exceptions.
-Thus, RM-70 MLRS upgraded to modern standards were received from the Czech Republic, and LAR-160 systems were purchased from Israel.
-Israel-made K6 portable mortar was adopted.
+Self-propelled and towed artillery is still based on the models from the USSR/OVD era, but there are exceptions.
+Thus, RM-70 MLRS modernized to modern standards were received from the Czech Republic, and LAR-160 systems were purchased from Israel.
+The Israeli-made K6 transportable mortar was adopted for service.

 Turkish Cobra armored cars